If you would like to speak at PV CellTech Europe in March 2025, or join us as a partner, please get in touch!

 State-of-the-art PV manufacturing in 2025; leading producers, technologies & roadmaps

 As the industry moves into the final phase of TOPCon technology being the mainstream offering, which companies are driving this concept to its maximum efficiency potential?
-And who are the technology-leaders that will set the benchmark in manufacturing over the next 2-3 years?
-This session will focus on the companies creating the leading indicators for technology change in 2025, including the major cell producers in the industry today.
+And who are the technology-leaders that will set the benchmark in manufacturing over the next 2-3 years as the industry potentially moves to Back Contact architectures as the next dominant cell type?
+This session will focus on the companies creating the leading indicators for technology change in 2025, including some of the major cell producers in the industry today.

 Networking Lunch